Matthew Perry's cause of death unknown; LAPD says there were "no obvious signs of trauma"

 "Friends" star Matthew Perry's official cause of death remained unknown Sunday pending an investigation by the coroner, the Los Angeles Police Department said.

-The actor was found unresponsive in his jacuzzi on Saturday, police said.
+Perry was found unresponsive in his jacuzzi on Saturday, police said.
 He was pronounced dead at the scene by the Los Angeles City Fire Department.
-Perry was 54.
+The actor was 54.

 "Due to the celebrity status of Mr. Perry, Detectives from Robbery Homicide Division responded to the scene and conducted a preliminary investigation," a police spokesperson said in a statement.